dotnet/aspire/docs/open-telemetry-architecture.md

   * Small export intervals (`OTEL_BSP_SCHEDULE_DELAY`, `OTEL_BLRP_SCHEDULE_DELAY`, `OTEL_METRIC_EXPORT_INTERVAL`) so data is quickly available in the dashboard.
 Small values are used in local development to prioritize dashboard responsiveness over efficiency.
 * The DCP starts configured projects, containers, and executables.
 * Once started, apps send telemetry to the dashboard.
-* Dashboard displays near real-time telemetry of all .NET Aspire apps.
+* Dashboard displays near real-time telemetry of all .NET Aspire projects.

 ## .NET Aspire deployment